amirahnadzri/fypsoftware/README.md

 The reason we started this project was because we too are a part of the group with dietary restrictions.

-> Due to religious dietary restrictions, we are not permitted to consume pork, alcohol and non-halal meat.
-As muslim students who are studying in a foreign country where muslims are considered a minority, it is hard for us to easily find food products that are permissible for us to consume.
+> Due to lactoce intolerance, it is difficult for us to purchase products that are suitable for our diet and for us to consume.

-In early discussion, we realized how determining whether a product is halal or not by its list of ingredients specifically meat-based products are not 100% accurate as halal meat are usually stamped with a halal certified logo and not mentioned in the list of ingredients.
-Therefore, we decided to not include religious dietary restrictions.
-We chose to cater to dietary restrictions such as veganism, lactose intolerance, egg intolerance, pescatarianism, pollotarianism and lacto-ovo vegetarianism as we are also able to consume food products that are within these groups' dietary restrictions.
+We also chose to cater to dietary restrictions such as veganism, egg intolerance, pescatarianism, pollotarianism and lacto-ovo vegetarianism on top of lactose intolerance in our project to broaden the choices for dietary restrictions in our application.

 <h2>Dietary Groups</h2>